eastandwestwind/notes/_posts/2016-01-22-basicTwitter.md

 ---
-title: How to extract data from TwitteR
+title: Extract data from TwitteR
 ---

 Add app to twitter account.